natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Firefly%20F%20Mk%20I.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
+'''Air RB'''

-The Firefly F Mk I is quite slow and not very manoeuvrable aircraft.
-It has the advantage of airspawn as a strike aircraft, allowing it to reach enemy ground targets before hostile fighters appear overhead.
-The Hispano Mk V cannons offer great rate of fire and their armour-piercing ammo makes them cause heavy damage to light pillboxes and even medium tanks when attacked from top.
-This advantage is offset with the cannon's poor accuracy on distances exceeding 800 m.
-The cannons' mid-wing placement also limits your engagement distance since it will be defined by the preset convergence.
+While the Firefly F Mk I is somewhat slow and not the most manoeuvrable aircraft, it can utilize its flaps to good effect in a dogfight.
+It has the advantage of airspawn as a strike aircraft, allowing it to reach enemy ground targets or other strike fighters before hostile fighters appear overhead.
+Its four Hispano Mk II cannons offer good rate of fire and the Default belts you get have two HE rounds for every four bullets fired, which make quick work of enemy aircraft and two tap AI Artillery and AI AAA units.
+For beginner to intermediate users Default belts is recommended.
+Small 1-2 second bursts is highly recommended to keep your guns from jamming.
+Only when you have grasped the velocity and reach of the Hispanos is it advisable to switch over to Stealth belts.
+While Stealth belts can be tricky to learn, practicing in Custom battles or Test drive is recommended, once you become comfortable with them, you can begin to surprise your enemy with shots they can't see!

-Once you've expended your ordnance, you can return to the base and rearm or you can support other fighters engaged in a dogfight.
-Head-ons with enemy fighters are not advised due to the very fragile radiator which, when damaged, instantly destroys the engine.
+Head-ons with enemy fighters are only advisable when you are ready to fire a quick burst then quickly break off due to the very fragile radiator which, when damaged, almost instantly destroys the engine.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"